virgili0/Virgilio/Tools/Latex.md

 # LaTeX
 LaTeX is a markup language (or, as said in the [official website](https://www.latex-project.org/about/), "a document preparation system for high-quality typesetting") used to create wonderful papers and presentations.
 Almost all papers you will read during your career are written using LaTeX.
 So, let's see how it works!

+## Why LaTeX?
+For years now LaTeX has been the go-to tool whenever someone needs to create a document that will contain mathematical formulas.
+LaTeX is used a lot to write scientific papers and it is also used by bloggers and scientific content creators in the internet.
+You can even use LaTeX syntax on facebook messenger! (which only renders if you are on your computer)

 ## Installation
 There are several LaTeX distributios, you can see a complete list [here](http://www.tug.org/interest.html#free).